 Gas Drilling Accidents

-Contrary to the claims of the gas industry, accidents do happen.
-In fact a researcher has uncovered 270 accidents related to gas drilling in New York State since 1979.
+Contrary to the erroneous claims by the gas industry that accidents don’t happen – they do happen, causing tremendous destruction to people and our environment.
+Accidents have always occurred with any kind of gas drilling.
+A researcher has uncovered 270 accidents related to gas drilling in New York State since 1979.

 Below is a compilation of articles about recent gas drilling accidents throughout the United States, which show the many ways that hydrofracking is unsafe.